Iron-Stag-Games/Iron-Stag-Games.github.io/docs/lync/index.md

 Roblox version control is opaque and often unreliable.
 With [Git](https://git-scm.com/), the industry standard for version control, you can precisely track changes made to your project.

-Integrate with version control services to enable collaborative development.
+Integrate with repository hosting services to enable collaborative development.

-::: info Version Control Services
+::: info Repository Hosting Services
 - [GitHub](https://github.com/) *(Recommended)*
 - [Bitbucket](https://bitbucket.org/)
 - [GitLab](https://about.gitlab.com/)